Renunciation

 DN9

-Delight is the root of all suffering
+Delight is the Root of All Suffering

-In his first discourse in the Majjhima Nikaya (MN1), the Tathagata expounds the root of all suffering: an ordinary person's craving and attachment to being, existing in a body as a separate self, seeking pleasure from the world.
+In his first discourse in the Majjhima Nikaya (MN1), the Tathagata expounds the root of all suffering: an ordinary person's craving and attachment to being, existing in a body as a separate self, seeking pleasure from the objects of the world.
 As a result, various self-views arise, leading to desire, aversion, and unknowing.

 Bulb